Pesinn/TextMining/README.md

 ### Classification

 #### Training- and testing
 Articles are split into test- and training sets, where the proportion of test is 20 % and training is 80 %.
-Each sets are then split into positive and negative, based on keywords extracted from the articles.
-In this case the keywords used are related to Covid 19, ("covid19", "covid-19", "covid", "coronavirus").
-Articles that contain any of these words are considered as positive, while all the others are considered as negative.
-The function `train_test_split` from the sklean library is used for splitting the data.
+The split is done by using the function `train_test_split` from the library `scikit-learn`.
+It split the data into random train and test subsets.
+In next step, each set is split into positive and negative, based on keywords extracted from the articles.
+In this case the keywords used are related to Covid 19, more precisely `covid19`, `covid-19`, `covid`, `coronavirus`.
+Articles that contain any of these words are classified as positive, while all the others are classified as negative.

 #### Word frequencies
 Next up is to count how many times each word appears in the testing set.
 An object is created to keep track of that: